waynodiablo/Oystercard/battle_ships_web/03_http_parameters.md

 [Back to the Challenge Map](00_challenge_map.md)

 So far we've seen that HTTP requests and responses are the signals pinging between servers and clients.
 Every HTTP-based interaction involves a server-client relationship.
 In the previous challenge, we used httpie client to retrieve some data.
-Often, however, when we make a request of a server, we want to tell the server something with that request.
+Often, however, when we make a request of a server, we want to *tell* the server something with that request.

 Within HTTP, we call data sent from a client to a server a **parameter**.
 Just like Ruby's hashes, parameters come as key-value pairs and a request can contain multiple parameters.
 One way of sending a parameter to a server is to pass it in the *query string*.
-The query string is a string that can be appended to a URL and has a special set of formatting conventions.
+The query string is a string that can be appended to an URL.
+It has a special set of formatting conventions.

 ### Learning Objectives covered
+- Recognise the query string in a URL.
-- Learn that parameters are key-value pairs sent with http requests.
+- Learn that query string parameters are key-value pairs sent with http requests.
 - Learn the structure of the query string
 - Learn how to send parameters in the query string